Russia Reacts To John McCain Death: 'The Enemy Died,' Says Politician, 'Will Of Allah' Chechen Leader Adds

 — Steve Rosenberg (@BBCSteveR) August 26, 2018

-The English-language Russian state run media outlet RT ran an article asking whether McCain was a “patriot or warmonger?”

-The article claimed that McCain’s death “caused mixed feelings and triggered a heated debate over the American values represented by the Republican.
+The English-language Russian state run media outlet RT ran an article on McCain which claimed that McCain’s death “caused mixed feelings and triggered a heated debate over the American values represented by the Republican.
 While some commended McCain’s patriotism, others questioned his moral integrity.”
-Among the Americans quoted by RT were “alt-right” figure Mike Cernovich.
+Among the Americans quoted by RT were “alt-right” figure Mike Cernovich who spoke out on Twitter.

-In the Russian parliament, Oleg Morozov, a member of the upper house International Affairs Committee, also responded to McCain’s death, according to Russia expert Julia Davis, who posted on Twitter the lawmaker’s terse statement on the death of McCain: “The enemy died.”
+In the Russian parliament, Oleg Morozov, a member of the upper house International Affairs Committee, also responded to McCain’s death, according to Russia expert Julia Davis, who posted a reference on Twitter to part of the lawmaker’s statement on the death of McCain, namely the sentence, “The enemy died.”

 “He was good at hating Russia, and he is the symbol of modern, openly anti-Russian thinking: Russia cannot be anything other than hostile.
 A good Russia is a dead Russia,” Morozov wrote in a statement quoted by the government-owned Russian media outlet Sputnik.

 Another close ally of Putin, Chechnya’s political strongman Ramzan Kadyrov, was perhaps even more harsh in his response to McCain’s passing.
-“It’s the will of Allah,” said the leader if the largely Muslim country, according to The Daily Star newspaper, adding that McCain had “an incomprehensible hostility towards Russia.
+“It’s the will of Allah,” said the leader of the largely Muslim country, according to The Daily Star newspaper.
+Kadyrov also said that McCain had “an incomprehensible hostility towards Russia.
 He did not like the very fact of its existence.”